pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 2.3 Resource data
 ~~~~~~~~~~~~~~~~~~

-In the kggsee folder, a folder named **resources** contains the running resource data, e.g., gene boundary and gene expression.
+In the KGGSEE working folder, a folder named **resources** contains the running resource data, e.g., gene boundary and gene expression.
 KGGSEE will automatically download the required resource files to this folder.
 Users can also manually download all the files and put them into the corresponding folders.

 3 Tutorials
 ===========